Carrier Relationships: 8 Ways Brokers Can Strengthen Them

 When drivers have to sit and wait for unloading, they lose money and can get frustrated.
 If possible, communicate with the shipper to ensure freight drivers won’t have to wait when they arrive.
 Offering detention pay is another way to keep drivers happy and willing to continue to work with you.

-6. Grow your business with your carriers.
+6. Grow your business and carrier relationships.

 As your freight broker business grows, your carriers should reap the rewards of being part of your trusted network.
 Show respect for their businesses, and they’ll be more likely to come through for you when it counts.